ularc/zurada/policies/index.rst

 Large-Memory Node Utilization
 -----------------------------

-As we have a limited number of large-memory nodes, access to these nodes should be requested through a ticket.
+As we have a limited number of large-memory nodes, access to these nodes should be requested through a :ref:`Service Request ticket <accounts_and_support>`.
 Users should include the description of their use cases in the ticket to get access to these nodes.

 GPU Resources Utilization
 -------------------------